smcclab/smc-course/_assessments/03-solo-performance.md

 - Stop playing and look at your screen.
 Will we understand how your system works just by watching your video?
 How can you make it communicate more clearly?
 - Watch your video: does it show your best work?
 If can't see it or hear it, you won't get marks for it.
 - Read the rubric below to see what we are looking for in marking.
+- Be very careful about referencing external libraries or objects in your performance.
+Using lots of external libraries is not likely to help demonstrate sophisticated SMC knowledge.
+Not referencing code that you didn't create is a breach of [Academic Integrity]({% link 01-policies.md %}#academic-integrity).

 You will get clear feedback from this assessment so it's a good chance to try out ideas that you might like to use in the final performance.